alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

-## Take a curved path, and only draw part of it
+<h2 id="partial_path">Only draw part of a curved path</h2>

-Alongside the graphical image of a brush stroke, the artist supplied an SVG path for the shape:
+Alongside the graphical image of a brush stroke, the artist supplied an SVG path for the mask:

 ```
 M-34 860C-34 860 42 912 102 854C162 796 98 658 50 556C2 454 18 48 142 88C272 130 290 678 432 682C574 686 434 102 794 90C1009 83 1028 280 1028 280